-Affordable, easy to cook and easy to buy Banana Prawns are also sustainably farmed via aquaculture.
-This is good news for prawn lovers because it means that banana prawns are generally available year round — from both specialist seafood retailers and supermarkets.
+Affordable, easy to cook and easy to buy, Banana Prawns are also sustainably farmed via aquaculture in Far North Queensland.
+This is good news for prawn lovers because it means that banana prawns are generally available year-round — from both specialist seafood retailers and supermarkets.

 Endeavours aren’t the prettiest or most impressive looking of Australian prawns.
-But while beauty may only run shell deep, it’s the distinctive sweet flavour of the Endeavour that sets it apart — so much so, it was voted Australia’s best by those who should know — the fishermen themselves — in a prawn taste off in Adelaide in 2007.
+But while beauty may only run shell deep, it’s the distinctive sweet flavour of the Endeavour that sets it apart — so much so, it was voted Australia’s best tasting by those who should know — a national panel of professional prawn fishers — in a hotly contested prawn taste off in Adelaide in 2007.

-Endeavour Prawns are found in the warmer northern waters of Australia and are the best choice for dishes containing more fragrant or stronger flavours, as the Endeavour’s natural sweetness isn’t as easily overpowered by bolder spices.
+Endeavour Prawns are found in the warmer northern waters of Australia and are the best choice for dishes containing more fragrant or stronger flavours, like laksas, paellas or dipping sauces with extra kick as the Endeavour’s natural sweetness isn’t as easily overpowered by bolder spices.